Note: This page is frequently updated. It is by no means complete.

 The Refugee Law Clinic Berlin e.V. offers legal aid for those in need, complements the general university training and helps closing the gap between education and application.

 Rights in Exile

-This newsletter follows recent developments in the interpretation of refugee law, case law precedents from different constituencies, reports and helpful resources for refugee legal aid providers, and stories of struggle and success in refugee legal aid work.
-It is a resource for legal aid providers primarily in the global south where law journals and other resources are difficult to access.
+In February 2010 the Fahamu Refugee Programme launched the Fahamu Refugee Legal Aid Newsletter, a monthly electronic publication that allows refugee legal aid providers to exchange information and receive relevant news.
+The newsletter follows recent developments in the interpretation of refugee law; case law precedents from different constituencies; reports and helpful resources for refugee legal aid NGOs; and stories of struggle and success in refugee legal aid work.

 The Screening Process for Refugee Entry Into the US - November 25, 2015

 Refugees undergo more rigorous screening than anyone else we allow into the United States.

 The infographic and the full text

 The Southern Refugee Legal Aid Network (SRLAN) began in 2007 at a conference in Nairobi, Kenya.
 It was born out of a common understanding amongst its members that refugees are people with rights enshrined in international human rights and refugee law, but whose rights are regularly violated.
 These violations can be committed by the police, national courts, government officials or non-governmental organisations, amongst others.